Paul

 provide safety against injury or damage during high speed

-be formed of a low magnetic permeability.
-For example, the housing
+may be formed of a low magnetic permeability.
+For example, the

-130 may have a relative magnetic permeability of up to about 1.02,
+housing 130 may have a relative magnetic permeability of up to

-examples with low stray magnetic flux levels, the motor 100 may
+2.0.
+In examples with low stray magnetic flux levels, the motor

-advantageously have a lightweight design, for example, by
+100 may advantageously have a lightweight design, for example,

-providing a plastic housing 130.
-In some applications, the weight
+by providing a plastic housing 130.
+In some applications, the

-of the motor 100 may be reduced and/or the stator may be held in
+weight of the motor 100 may be reduced and/or the stator may be

-position by a non-metallic, nonconductive housing 130.
-Low
+held in position by a non-metallic, nonconductive housing 130.

-and/or reduce motor weight, in some examples.
-Advantageously, the
+maintenance and/or reduce motor weight, in some examples.

-solenoidal coil segments 125 may generate relatively low stray
+Advantageously, the solenoidal coil segments 125 may generate

-magnetic flux, as will be described in further detail with
+relatively low stray magnetic flux, as will be described in

 FIG. 2 depicts a cross-sectional view showing an exemplary

-the housing by a bearing 210.
-The shaft 205 is joined to the
+within the housing by a bearing 210.
+The shaft 205 is joined to

 Electromagnetic torque generated by interaction of the external

-to the shaft 205 and thereby to any load (not shown) that may be
+transferred to the shaft 205 and thereby to any load (not shown)

 The stator 105 is shown supported on the housing 130 by support